joomla/Manual/docs/general-concepts/multilingual/using-variables.md

 formatted using the same embedded formatting instructions.

 Joomla's `Text` class provides wrapper methods for the printf and sprintf functions allowing static text to be translated while also allowing formatted fields to be embedded using the same syntax as the PHP functions.
-By using `Text::sprintf`, the placeholder **%s** can be used for a variable string within a translation.
+By using `Text::sprintf`, the placeholder with specifier **s** (%s) can be used for a string-variable within a translation.
-You can use the following placeholders:
+You can use the following specifiers:

+### List of Specifiers

 - **%b** The argument is treated as an integer and presented as a binary number.
 - **%c** The argument is treated as an integer and presented as the character with that ASCII value.